gowthaman25/Image-Noise-Removal-using-CNN/README.md

 # Image Noise Removal - CNN-keras
-A keras implemention of Deep CNN for Image Denoising
+A keras implemention of Deep CNN for Image Denoising and analysed the effective of changing padding and strides in results of PSNR and SSIM.

 ### Dependence
 ```